MattSamach/cot-forge/CONTRIBUTING.md

-# Git Commit Message Schema for cot-forge
+### Commit Message Format
 We encourage you to follow the commit message schema below when contributing to cot-forge.
 This helps maintain a clean and understandable project history.

-### Commit Message Format
 ```
 <type>(<scope>): <short summary>